Ensembl/plant-scripts/README.md

 * A few things to take into account:
-Some of these scripts use modules in under the Tools directory In order to use these modules you should run:
+Some of these scripts use modules in under the Tools directory In order to use these modules you should run (or add to your .bashrc file) PERL5LIB=<local_path_of_repo>:$PERL5LIB
-PERL5LIB=<local_path_of_repo>:$PERL5LIB

-For example:
+For example: PERL5LIB=/nfs/production/panda/ensemblgenomes/development/gnaamati/plant_tools:$PERL5LIB
-PERL5LIB=/nfs/production/panda/ensemblgenomes/development/gnaamati/plant_tools:$PERL5LIB